Contact dermatitis is an inflammation of the skin resulting from a worker coming into contact with a substance.

 - wash hands with mild soap and water, and make sure that hands are dried thoroughly

-- barrier creams applied before work will make it easier to remove some of the substances that tend to stick to the skin.
-However, workers should be encouraged to use Personal Protective Equipment (PPE) instead of barrier cream
+- barrier creams applied before work will make it easier to remove some of the substances that tend to stick to the skin

-- moisturising creams used regularly, especially at the end of a shift, will repair and maintain moisture in the skin
+- use moisturising creams regularly, especially at the end of a shift, to repair and maintain moisture in the skin

 - treat minor cuts and abrasions promptly